pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 But: there is still a one to one mapping between the two.
 Which reveals the real problem when talking about privacy: communications could still be traced to single entities.
-Even if the real entities behind a 256-bit hash are unknown when looking only at neuropil, a real entitiy could be revealed with added additional information from outside (i.e. just trying the 256-bit hash of an mail address could be a good start).
+Even if the real entities behind a 256-bit hash are unknown when looking only at neuropil, a real entity could be revealed with added additional information from outside (i.e. just trying the 256-bit hash of an mail address could be a good start).
 The message intents also carry more information than we would like to present to other nodes after the first contact.

 The question thus arises: which additional measures could we implement to enhance our discovery and attribution of messages to single entities?
 The answer is pretty simple: we need a form pseudonymization.
-Pseudomization in general means: you are further obfuscating data in a way that it cannot be traced back to a single entitiy, but rather to a group.
+Pseudonymization in general means: you are further obfuscating data in a way that it cannot be traced back to a single entity, but rather to a group.
 Discovery of identities, message topics and realms should be done without a "one to one" mapping.
 But what is a proper way to pseudonymize 256 bit hash values?
 How can you pseudonymize a set of attributes?